sergei-mironov/cake3/README.md

 Again, in more details:

-  1. User Writes ./Cakefile.hs describing the rules.
+  1. User writes ./Cakefile.hs describing the rules.
 Rerer to Example/Foo/Cakefile.hs

   2. User executes `cake3` which compiles ./Cakefile.hs into `./Cakegen` and